abilandz/PH8124/Lecture_6/Lecture_6.md

 p energy momentum
 ```

-On the other hand, we can replace all occurrence of 'momentum' with 'p' on each line with the slightly modified syntax:
+On the other hand, we can replace all occurrences of 'momentum' with 'p' on each line with the slightly modified syntax:

 ```bash
 sed "s/momentum/p/g" example.log